 So I became intrigued with this subject.
 As we are not taught Vastu Shastra in our Bachelor of Architecture course, I decided to learn the subject by myself, from several insightful books.
 Surprisingly, I found it an easy subject to learn, since Vastu Shastra guidelines are wholly based on scientific principles and very similar to the basic design rules that we are taught in Architecture school.

-HOW DID I REALISE THAT VASTU SHASTRA IS A SCIENCE AND NOT A SUPERSTITION?
+HOW I REALISES THAT VASTU SHASTRA IS A SCIENCE AND NOT A SUPERSTITION?

 Vastu Shastra as the name suggests is a ‘Shastra’ or a rational Science based on observations, facts, laws of nature and governed by a set of principles.
 It was formulated by our ancestors nearly 4000 years ago and has evolved over centuries and generations.
 The very fact that it has survived the test of time and has shown itself to be practicable, indicates that it is a Science and not a Superstition.